nrfconnect/sdk-nrf/samples/nrf9160/aws_iot/README.rst

 =======

 1. Make sure that you have completed the steps in :ref:`setup_awsiot`.
-   This retrieves the AWS IoT broker hostname, security tag and client-id.
+   This retrieves the AWS IoT broker hostname, security tag, and client-id.

 #.
 Set the :kconfig:`CONFIG_AWS_IOT_BROKER_HOST_NAME`, :kconfig:`CONFIG_AWS_IOT_SEC_TAG`, and :kconfig:`CONFIG_AWS_IOT_CLIENT_ID_STATIC` options to reflect the values retrieved during step 1.
 #.
 Program the sample to hardware.